TessyAfoma/Health-Insurance-Eye-care-Dashboard/README.md

 - Improved Health Insurance Plans

 ### Limitations
-I used a very small dataset so the accuracy of my conclusions may not be exact.
+I used a tiny dataset, so the accuracy of my conclusions may not be exact.

 ### Use Case
 - Health policy analysts exploring financial equity